simsim314/CatForce/README.md

 -  /  diagonal mirror
 -  x  rotate 90 * k degrees.
 -  *  All 8 variations of transformations.

+forbidden is an option that will search for rle in the same location of the catalyst.
+If forbidden is matched, in any iteration of the potential solution (and on the place of the catalyst), the solution is ommited from the report.
+You can see forbidden as "catalyst attached filter", i.e. the forbidden pattern is based on catalyst location.

+Made to exclude eaters and similiar unwanted "grabage".
+You can use several forbidden rules.
+See 3.in for example.

 `output <file.rle>`